 Register with the Minnesota Unemployment Insurance (UI) Program of the Minnesota Department of Employment and Economic Development through its self-service unemployment insurance reporting system.
-The MN UI Program determinations whether a worker is an employee or independent contractor based on Minnesota Statute.
-Refer to the Unemployment Insurance (UI) Employer Handbook.
+The Minnesota Unemployment Insurance Program determines whether a worker is an employee or independent contractor based on Minnesota Statute.
+Refer to Unemployment Insurance Help & Support.